Skip to main content

 How Warby Parker glasses are made

-It starts at our headquarters
+The design starts at our headquarters

 Every Warby Parker frame is designed in-house, where our team puts together mood boards for inspiration, sketches initial designs, and maps out product details for prototyping.

-We use only the good stuff
+We use only the best materials

 From custom-designed cellulose acetate sourced from a family-run Italian factory to ultra-lightweight titanium, we use nothing but premium materials for our frames.